netdip/3-tier-cfn/README.md

 ## How to provision this infrastructure

-To provion this infrastructure follow the steps given below.
+To provision this infrastructure follow the steps given below.

 1. Run the deploy.sh file.